MicrosoftDocs/power-platform/power-platform/alm/pipelines.md

 ### Can I deploy across regions?

-Not currently.
-The host and all environments associated with pipelines in a host must be located within the same geographic location (as specified when creating environments).
-For example, a pipeline can't deploy from Germany to Canada.
-And a host in Germany shouldn't manage environments in Canada.
-Instead, separate hosts should be used for Germany and Canada.
+Yes, but only if the [Cross-Geo Solution Deployments](enable-cross-geo-solution-deployments.md) setting is enabled in the host.
+If the setting is disabled, the host and all environments associated with pipelines in a host must be located within the same geographic location (as specified when creating environments).
+For example, if the setting is disabled, a pipeline can't deploy from Germany to Canada and a host in Germany cannot manage environments in Canada.
+In a case where the tenant administrator would like to prevent cross-geo solution deployments, separate hosts should be used for Germany and Canada.

 ### Can I deploy the same solution using different pipelines?